SevenShepherd/SevenShepherd.github.io/_posts/2023-02-19-essential-doctrine.markdown

 > JOHN—NOTE ON 8:58 If there had been any uncertainty about Jesus’ identity in other passages where he said, “I am” (e.g., 6:35; 9:5; 11:25), there was no confusion here because **Jesus is claiming to be the one who was alive before Abraham was, that is, more than 2,000 years earlier.** Jesus does not simply say, “Before Abraham was, I was,” which would simply mean that he is more than 2,000 years old.
 Rather, **he uses the present tense “I am” in speaking of existence more than 2,000 years earlier, thus claiming a kind of transcendence over time that could only be true of God.** The words “I am” in Greek use the same expression (Egō eimi) found in the Septuagint in the first half of God’s self-identification in Ex.
 3:14, “I AM WHO I AM.” **Jesus is thus claiming not only to be eternal but also to be the God who appeared to Moses at the burning bush.** His Jewish opponents understood his meaning immediately and they “picked up stones” to stone him to death for blasphemy (see John 8:59).
 See notes on 6:20; 8:24.

 # [New Oxford Annotated Bible, Fifth (NRSV)](https://amzn.to/3XGvXPg)
-This fact is even irrefutable by secular and Jewish scholarship when anaylizing what the New Testament teaches in John.
+This fact is even irrefutable by secular and Jewish scholarship when analyzing what the New Testament teaches in John.
 As is evidenced by the [New Oxford Annotated Bible's annotations](https://amzn.to/3XGvXPg).
 The study Bible from Oxford University Press.
 Over 50 years of students, and professors, relying on The New Oxford Annotated Bible as an unparalleled authority.

 > <sup style="font-weight:bold;">25</sup> The woman said to him, ‘I know that Messiah is coming’ (who is called Christ).
 ‘When he comes, he will proclaim all things to us.’ <sup style="font-weight:bold;">26</sup> **Jesus said to her, ‘I am** he,<span style="color:#A7A7A7;">[**Gk I am**]</span> the one who is speaking to you.’ ... &mdash; John 4:25-26 NOAB (NRSV)
 >